rommedahl/markdown-cv/index.md

 Commanding officer for a plattoon of 47 soldiers responsible for establishing and managing a battalion command centre within the Swedish Air defence.

 ## Computer Skills
-I have a strong and intrinsic interest and belief in data enginnering and data science and how it can create value in production and used for scalabale high-quality analytics.
+I have a strong and intrinsic interest and belief in data enginnering and data science and how it can create value in production and used for scalable high-quality analytics.

 **Selected skills:** Bash, Excel, Linux, Matlab, Python, R, SAS, SQL, Windows